 The magic of containers is that they are standardized like Lego bricks.
-In this way they can be stacked easily on top of each other, and be transferred seamlessly between road, rail and sea.
-All the ships, cars and cranes are designed to handle these very standardized units
+In this way they can be stacked easily on top of each other and be transfered seamlessly between road, rail, and sea.
+All the ships, trucks, and cranes are designed to handle these globally standardized units.

-In the below, we have listed the standard specification for the most common container sizes, namely the 20ft and 40ft standard containers as well as the 40ft and 45ft “high cube” containers.
+Below we have listed the standard specifications for most common container sizes, namely the 20ft and 40ft standard containers as well as the 40ft and 45ft “high cube” containers.

 Movehub.com has made a great guide to how to load a 20ft container, which should give you a great idea of how much space is actually available in a "20-footer": movehub.com/advice/loading-20-foot-shipping-container

-If you want to see how it's done in practice, this time-lapse video of stocking a 20ft containers also illustrates very well how much you can actually store; Link
+If you want to see how this is done in practice, this time-lapse video of stocking a 20ft containers also illustrates very well how much you can actually store: Link

-To help you in the calculation there are various free tools online to calculate how many units will fit.
+There are various free tools online to calculate how many units will fit into your container.
 One example is www.cbmcalculator.com

 We hope you found this guide useful, we look forward to help you in selecting the container size and type that is right for your need.
 When you are ready, head to www.boxhub.co and find the right container at the best price, delivered straight to where you need it.